makaroni4/img-lint/README.md

 IMGLint::RakeTask.new
 ~~~

+Make sure to specify your [config](#configuration) when running img-lint with Rake or in CI mode.

 ## Contributing

 That would be awesome to see you involved: Try out `img-lint`, give feedback via email or simply open an issue.
 If you're opening a PR, try to add some specs, so we keep the project stable: